 The letting agent may investigate, ask questions, ask you to send copies of documents and inspect your home.
 The letting agent should write to you to tell you the result of their investigation.

 Find out more about how to make a complaint.

 Since October 2014, all letting agents have to be members of a letting agency redress scheme.

 These schemes can help you with a range of disputes about how a letting agency has behaved.
 They can't help you resolve a dispute about the amount of fees or charges made.

 You can complain after your letting agent has made a final decision on your complaint or after 8 weeks, whichever happens first.

-Use our Letting agent dispute tool to make your complaint.
+Use Shelter's letting agent dispute tool to make your complaint.

 Complain to a letting agent's professional association